jerily/tmfa/readme.md

+# tmfa

-# TCL/C extension for Multi-Factor Authentication (MFA) using TOTP and HOTP.
+TCL/C extension for Multi-Factor Authentication (MFA) using TOTP and HOTP.

 ## Tcl Commands
 ```